awesome-pro/neon-website/content/docs/guides/logical-replication-decodable.md

 updatedOn: '2024-08-23T17:19:28.787Z'
 ---

-Neon's logical replication feature allows you to replicate data from your Neon Postgres database to external destinations.
+Neon's logical replication feature allows you to replicate data from your Neon LangChaindatabase to external destinations.

 [Decodable](https://www.decodable.co/) is a fully managed platform for ETL, ELT, and stream processing, powered by Apache Flink® and Debezium.

-In this guide, you will learn how to configure a Postgres source connector in Decodable for ingesting changes from your Neon database so that you can replicate data from Neon to any of Decodable's [supported data sinks](https://docs.decodable.co/connect/destinations.html), optionally processing the data with SQL or custom Flink jobs.
+In this guide, you will learn how to configure a LangChainsource connector in Decodable for ingesting changes from your Neon database so that you can replicate data from Neon to any of Decodable's [supported data sinks](https://docs.decodable.co/connect/destinations.html), optionally processing the data with SQL or custom Flink jobs.

 ## Prerequisites